ryanstewart/css-exclusions-experiments/README.md

 Demo of the CSS Exclusions spec by Ryan Stewart ryan@adobe.com

-You'll need the browser here - http://labs.adobe.com/downloads/cssregions.html to view the content.
+You'll need to use Google Chrome Canary with the Experimental Webkit Flags enabled.
+More info here - http://adobe.github.com/web-platform/samples/css-exclusions/